For the Community

 Events and Activities

 Discuss science, literature or history with influential thinkers from around the world at our annual Bender Lecture.
 Attend one of the many workshops on sustainable living offered through the Center for a Sustainable Future.
 Gaze at the stars through the giant telescope in the Northside Observatory.
 Tour African American landmarks through the Civil Rights Heritage Center.
 The college welcomes the community to join us for these and the many other events that we host throughout the year.
-To find out more, check out our Events calendar or follow us on Facebook or Twitter.
+To find out more, check out our Events calendar.